-The principal operating subsidiaries of the Corporation are Bearskin, Calm Air, Custom Helicopters, Keewatin Air, Provincial Aerospace, Regional One, Quest, WesTower, Ben Machine, etc. Exchange Income’s segments are Aerospace & Aviation (~57% of Q1 2020 consolidated revenues) and Manufacturing (~43%).Investment Data
+The principal operating subsidiaries of the Corporation are Bearskin, Calm Air, Custom Helicopters, Keewatin Air, Provincial Aerospace, Regional One, Quest, WesTower, Ben Machine, etc. Exchange Income segments are Aerospace & Aviation (~60% of 2020 consolidated revenues) and Manufacturing (~40%).
+By geographies, Canada is its largest market accounting for 61% of revenues, followed by the U.S. (25%), Europe (~1%), and Other.

 - Ticker: TSE:EIF